odk-x/docs/odkx-src/index.rst

  - Data can be synced to all devices from the server through manual trigger by the user, by clicking the sync button.

+.. _odk-x-offline-data:

 Offline data collection
 """""""""""""""""""""""
 Allows users to collect data without an internet connection.
 Form data can be synced to the server when the user has internet access.

+.. _odk-x-linked-surveys:

 Linked and embedded surveys
 """""""""""""""""""""""""""
 ODK-X tools enable you to open and edit other surveys with links back to the originating survey.
 Create a sub-form (nested) relationship among surveys (for example: household and household-member) or relational links across your data (for example: tea-houses and tea-types).

+.. _odk-x-view-on-device:

 View data on device
 """""""""""""""""""
 Investigate and visualize entire datasets directly on the device through graphical, map, tabular displays, and filtered views.

+.. _odk-x-uac:

 User access control
 """"""""""""""""""""
-Control data viewing, editing and deleting privileges for different users and groups.
+Control data viewing, editing, and deleting privileges for different users and groups.

+.. _customize-flows-and-appearance:

 Customizable survey flows and appearance
 """"""""""""""""""""""""""""""""""""""""